 Felty syndrome may also cause discoloration and ulcers or sores on the lower leg, as well as an enlarged liver (hepatomegaly) and lymph nodes.
 Blood vessels may become inflamed, and reduced levels of red blood cells (anemia) and platelets (thrombocytopenia) can impair the blood’s ability to clot.
 People with rheumatic diseases and other autoimmune diseases should keep a close eye on any unexpected changes to their health or the way they look and they feel.

 Felty syndrome doesn’t always require specific treatment.
 Start by getting a better handle on your RA to help improve your other symptoms.
-For example, medications like methotrexate, Rituxan (rituximab), or granulocyte-colony stimulating factor can help boost your neutrophil count.
+For example, medications such as methotrexate, rituximab (Rituxan), and granulocyte-colony stimulating factor can help boost your neutrophil count.

 If you’re not feeling well, your rheumatologist will advise you to take appropriate measures to feel better with heating pads, extra rest, and over-the-counter medicines.
 You should not stop taking your RA medication or make other changes to your care plan without speaking to your doctor.